-The Kansas Supreme Court is accepting public comment on proposed Rules 200 through 240: Rules Relating to Discipline of Attorneys.
+The Kansas Supreme Court accepted public comment on proposed Rules 200 through 240: Rules Relating to Discipline of Attorneys.

 Proposed changes to Rules Relating to Discipline of Attorneys are extensive and amount to an overhaul of the existing rules, so the changes are not marked with underlining for new text or strikeout for deleted text.

 Generally, the rules are restyled and retooled to align with other Supreme Court rules.
 Other changes increase efficiency, clarify the disciplinary process, and codify existing practices.
 Many provisions of existing rules relate to varied subjects, and this proposal creates separate rules for each subject.
 The rules also are reordered to better reflect how a complaint moves through the disciplinary process.